Acid rock

 Acid rock is a loosely defined type of rock music that evolved out of the mid-1960s garage punk movement and helped launch the psychedelic subculture.
 While the term has sometimes been used interchangeably with "psychedelic rock", acid rock also specifically refers to a more musically intense, rawer, or heavier subgenre or sibling of psychedelic rock.
-Named after lysergic acid diethylamide (LSD), the style is generally defined by heavy, distorted guitars and often contains lyrics with drug references and long improvised jams.
+Named after lysergic acid diethylamide (LSD), the style is generally defined by heavy, distorted guitars, wah-wah and fuzztone pedals, while often containing lyrics with drug references and long improvised jams.

 Compared to other forms of psychedelic rock, acid rock features a harder, louder, heavier, or rawer sound.
-Much of the style overlaps with 1960s garage punk, proto-metal, and early heavy, blues-based hard rock.
-It developed mainly from the American West Coast, where groups did not focus on the novelty recording effects or whimsy of British psychedelia; instead, the subgenre emphasized the heavier qualities associated with both the positive and negative extremes of the psychedelic experience.
+Much of the style overlaps with 1960s garage rock, proto-metal, and early heavy, blues-based hard rock.
+It developed mainly from the American West Coast, where groups did not focus on the novelty recording effects and whimsy of British psychedelia or San Francisco's psychedelic folk rock groups; instead, the subgenre emphasized the heavier aspects of West Coast blues rock.

 As the movement progressed into the late 1960s and 1970s, elements of acid rock split into two directions, with hard rock and heavy metal on one side and progressive rock on the other.
 In the 1990s, the stoner metal genre combined acid rock with other hard rock styles such as grunge and doom metal, updating the heavy riffs and long jams found in acid rock and psychedelic-influenced metal.

 Definitions

-"Acid rock" as a term was initially (and often still is) loosely defined.
+"Acid rock" is loosely defined.
 In 1969, as the genre was still solidifying, rock journalist Nik Cohn called it a "fairly meaningless phrase that got applied to any group, no matter what its style".
 The term was originally used to describe the background music for acid trips in underground parties in the 1960s (e.g. the Merry Pranksters' "Acid Tests") and as a catchall term for the more eclectic Haight-Ashbury bands in San Francisco.
 The Grateful Dead's Jerry Garcia believed that acid rock is music you listen to while under the influence of acid, further stating that there is no real "psychedelic rock" and that it is Indian classical music and some Tibetan music "designed to expand consciousness".

 Psychedelia was sometimes referred to as "acid rock".
 The latter label was applied to a pounding, hard rock variant that evolved out of the mid-1960s garage-punk movement ...
 When rock began turning back to softer, roots-oriented sounds in late 1968, acid-rock bands mutated into heavy metal acts.